sstelfox/stelfox.net/content/blog/2015-04-13-creating-an-empty-git-branch.md

 ---

 Every now and then I find myself wanting to create a new empty branch in an existing repository.
-It's useful for things such as [Github Pages][1] so you're able to keep your content source in the master branch while only keeping the output in the gh-pages branch.
+It's useful for things such as [GitHub Pages][1] so you're able to keep your content source in the master branch while only keeping the output in the `gh-pages` branch.
 I've also used it for testing a complete rewrite of a code base without the overhead of creating a new repo and copying access permissions.

 This is a pretty straight forward trick to do.
-You create the brach by indicating you want the new branch to be an orphan by passing the '--orphan' flag like so:
+You create the branch by indicating you want the new branch to be an orphan by passing the '--orphan' flag like so: